 These are open to all U3A members and are held twice a year in autumn and spring at Bishop's High School.
 The subjects are varied and suggestions for future topics would be welcomed.
 Each lecture is announced on the Events page.
 We aim to entertain and inform you, not to blind you with science!
 No need to book, just turn up on the day.

-Contact Janet Money if you require further information.
+Contact Joseph O\'Neill if you require further information.

 Location: Popular Science Lectures are normally held in the Lecture Theatre at Bishops Blue Coat Church of England High School, Vaughans Lane, Great Boughton, Chester, CH3 5XF.
 We hope to be able to return there once the Covid19 restrictions are at an end.